 Quality Countertops in Annapolis

 Arkadia Surfaces offers you only the highest-quality materials from around the globe.
 We carry a wide array of granite and marble slabs as well as engineered quartz from Cambria, Silestone, Caesarstone, and Vetrazzo.
+Serving all of Annapolis, Annapolis, Severna Park, and Arnold, MD.
 Feel free to browse our color gallery and give us a call to discuss your project.

 If you’re considering a granite countertop in your kitchen or bathroom, you won’t be disappointed in making a durable, stylish purchase that instantly improves your home’s market value and visual appeal.
 Granite doesn’t depreciate in value or popularity over the years, and every single piece is different, making it unique to your home.
 Each one-of-a-kind and exotic slab can last for decades with proper care, and our design team will help you find just the right forever countertop for long-term value and appeal.